|

 Christian Life.
 Following Cullis's example Boardman committed to open

-Andrew Murray.
-The home was sustained on
+including Andrew Murray.
+The home was sustained

-faith in the tradition of George Muller and Charles Cullis.
+on faith in the tradition of George Muller and Charles Cullis.

 In 1886 the Baxters